chicks-net/www-chicks-net/README.md

 * Hosted by [Flamingo Internet Navigators](https://www.fini.net/).
 * Thanks to github for hosting the repo.
 * Thanks to neovim for showing that `vi` still has a worthy place in tech, 50 years after `vi`s invention.
+* Thanks to the [hugo](https://gohugo.io/) community for the tools and themes that made this possible.